If you haven’t already, check out Part 1. Otherwise, let’s plow forward into how you can prepare for the next recession

 “Be fearful when others are greedy and gready when others are fearful”Warren Buffett

 One of the worst things anyone could have done in the 2008 recession was to sell-off their portfolio.
-I have heard stories about people liquidating their 401(k) after it took nearly 40% hit.
-Plus they likely had to pay a 10% penalty for taking an early withdrawal from their retirement account.
+I have heard stories about people liquidating their 401(k) after it took a 40%+ hit.
+Plus, if they were over the age of 59.5, they would’ve had to pay a 10% penalty for taking an early withdrawal from their retirement account.

-It is scary, but as you’ve learned in part 1, recessions are normal and investing like you normally would during a bull market will reward you with riches if you can weather the storm.
+It is scary, but as stated in part 1, recessions are cyclical and can be expected more than a few times within your investing career.
+Those that invest consistently during the bear market will reward them with riches if they can weather the storm.

 We regularly invest through our tax-advantaged retirement accounts 401ks, 403bs, ROTH IRA’s & HSA’s.